anacidre/AngularWorkshop/Step 2: Build your first component.md

 Let's see where we are with our app and serve it.

 GREAT!
-Let's add some finishin touches:
+Let's add some finishing touches:

-Add a background colour, an angular material theme and the Google Fonts that we will be using to the app in app/styles.css.
-We are also going to prepare the app for the footer (you will find this is coffee-menu/src/app):
+Add a background colour, an angular material theme and the Google Fonts that we will be using to the app in `app/styles.scss`.
+We are also going to prepare the app for the footer:
 ```
 @import '~@angular/material/prebuilt-themes/pink-bluegrey.css';
 @import url('https://fonts.googleapis.com/css?family=Pacifico');